 Set multi-level navigation in the background management

-Implement the rendering of multi-level navigation in the template.
+Implement multi-level navigation rendering in the template.

-Once the navigation structure is configured in the background, the next step is to render it in the frontend template.
+Once the navigation structure is configured in the background, the next step is to render it in the front-end template.
 AnQiCMS providesnavListtags, which are the core tools for implementing the navigation menu.

-Inpartial/header.htmlIn(or other navigation template files), usenavListtags to get the navigation data set in the background.
-If you have created multiple navigation categories in the background, you cantypeIdParameter specifies the navigation category to be called, for example{% navList navs with typeId=1 %}Represents the navigation category with ID 1 (usually the default navigation).
+Inpartial/header.htmlIn the (or other navigation template file) usenavListtags to obtain the navigation data set in the background.
+If you have created multiple navigation categories in the background, you can navigate throughtypeIdSpecify the navigation category to be called, for example{% navList navs with typeId=1 %}Indicates the navigation category called with ID 1 (usually the default navigation).

 <ul>